intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The RSAB should maintain a public list of communities that are contacted during calls for comment.

-A notice of a community call for comment contains the following:
+A notice of a community call for comments contains the following:

 *  A subject line beginning with 'Call for Comment:'

 *  A clear, concise summary of the proposal

-*  A URL to the Internet-Draft that defines the proposal
+*  A URL pointing to the Internet-Draft that defines the proposal

-*  Any commentary or questions for the community that the RSAB deems necessary (using their usual decision-making procedures)
+*  Any explanations or questions for the community that the RSAB deems necessary (using their usual decision-making procedures)

 *  Clear instructions on how to provide public comments